sarah2244-4/science-revision-quiz/README.md

 ### Effects

 - When the mouse hovers over a button, the shadow gets smaller and the background colour darkens to make it look like an actual button is being pressed to show that it can be clicked.
+- The cursor also changes to a pointer when it hovers over a button or a link to show you can click it.

 ### Design choices

 - The site is as consistent as possible across all screen sizes.
 - The buttons were animated to make it clear that they could be selectable.
 - I included very basic instructions on how to play as there are many quizzes that work in the same way, which everyone will be familiar with.
-- I tried adding in a background image to the body as users are children but it wasn't very visible on small screens and took away from the game slightly so I used an icon in the header instead.
+- I tried adding in a background image to the start screen but it was too busy so I added it to the body.
+I used a science doodle image as most users will be children.
+  - The white container in front of the background image allows all elements to be seen clearly.
+- The images on the landing page are also science doodles designed to add some colour to the page and make it more engaged for young users.
 - Originally I put the choices in a 2x2 grid as are often found in quizzes, but some of the answers are fairly long so the longer stacked choice boxes are more readable.

 ## Features